endurantgames/cosmiclegends/src/classes/speedster.md

 - Momentum
 - Reaction
 - Reflexes
+- Reverse
 - Running
 - Speed
 - Stop
 - Unseen
 :::::::::::::::::::::::::::::

+When you use a **Power Display,** you can add one Personal Power Word for free.

+You can use two Power Personal Words together to form a **Power Stunt** or **Power Combo** by paying 1 Might for each beyond the first.

 ### Nova Power

+Choose any two or three single words you like; these are your **Nova Power Words**.

+At the start of any Storyline, your Nova Power Words are **Locked** and you can't use them in Power Displays, Stunts, or Combos.

+When you mark all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

+You can use one of your *Unlocked* Nova Power Words in a Power Stunt

+or Combo for free; if you spend 1 Might, you can include a second Nova Power Word as well.

+You can use one or more of your *Locked* Nova Power Words in a Power

+Display, Stunt, or Combo by spending 1 Might per Nova Power Word.
+The Nova Power Word remains *Locked*.

 :::::::::::::::::::::::::: classpic ::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::